 Impact

-The WP eMember plugin for WordPress exhibits a missing authorization weakness (CWE‑862) that permits users to act with higher privileges than intended.
-Affected versions are all releases up through v10.2.2.
-Exploitation can allow an attacker to read or modify protected data, configure settings, or perform administrative actions without proper authentication.
-The CVSS v3 score of 5.3 indicates moderate severity, reflecting potential for unauthorized access rather than complete code execution or denial of service.
+The WP eMember plugin for WordPress, produced by Tips and Tricks HQ, contains a missing authorization flaw (CWE-862).
+The vulnerability permits attackers to exploit incorrectly configured access control settings, enabling them to act with higher privileges than intended.
+The issue applies to all releases up through v10.2.2.
+Exploitation may allow unauthorized reading or modification of protected data, adjustment of plugin settings, or other administrative actions without proper authentication.
+The CVSS v3 score of 5.3 indicates moderate severity, reflecting the risk of unauthorized access rather than full remote code execution or denial of service.

 Affected Systems